 The administrator of an environment can enable/disable the option to open documents in local applications of Office.
 When this function is enabled, the user has the ability to open files in the web editor or in the local app.
 If one of the options is not available, it will automatically choose the option that is available.

 Frequently use particular folders?
-Make shortcuts to your favourite folders.
+Make shortcuts to your favorite folders.

 - Open the folder you use frequently.

 - Copy the shortcut/url from the browser bar.